MovingPlanetsAround/ABIE/README.md

 ABIE can be installed through

     python setup.py install
 Note that `setup.py` is in the parent directory of `ABIE`'s main source code directory.
 Example scripts can be found in the `/examples` directory.
+Alternatively, you could install ABIE with `pip install abie`.

 ## ABIE output format